RobinGhosh64/integrateazfunctions_with_sqlserver_javascript/README.md

 By default, AZ Functions does not support straight integration with Microsoft SQL Server.
 As a developer, you can always bring in a module or an external sdk into the context of the AZ Function.
 Using this technique, I am providing an option to execute straight SQL's in java script currently.
-I have another project that you can use if you are looking for a solution in Python.
 Remember, nodejs is asynchronous so the exec_sql method in sqlservebroker is declared as async and my actual query calls are in await mode.
-I had to pass in my context into that method otherwise the json response would be blank to the client!
+I had to pass in my context into that method or else the json response would be blank to the client!

-https://github.com/RobinGhosh64/integrateazfunctions_with_sqlserver.git
+I have another project that you can use if you are looking for a solution in Python. https://github.com/RobinGhosh64/integrateazfunctions_with_sqlserver.git

 Another implementation for C# will be provided soon.